What is a self-assessment?

 Areas of improvement

-• I recognize that I must improve my work punctuality.
-I will plan to do so by leaving 20 minutes earlier from home.
+- I recognize that I must improve my work punctuality.
+To that end, I plan to leave home 20 minutes earlier.

-• I must stop arriving late to meetings.
-I showcase a bad example to my colleagues, miss the key points, and demonstrate a lack of respect.
+- I must stop arriving late to meetings.
+I am setting a bad example to my colleagues, missing the key points and demonstrating a lack of respect.

-• I understand that I forget to set up the Out of office notification when I go on vacation, and this can create confusion.
+- I understand that I forget to set up the out-of-office notification when I go on vacation, which can create confusion.

 5. Collaboration and delegating